Mt Whitney Hike

 This is a long hike and you need to think carefully about your gear, and also practice with it.
 Here are my gear tips.

 - You need a good headlamp.
 If you are going to leave before dawn (see the weather section below), you should do a few hikes with your headlamp before the Mt Whitney hike.
-Hiking with a headlamp is very different than hiking in daylight, and your summit attempt is not the time to test it out.
+Hiking with a headlamp is very different than hiking in daylight, and the day you hike Mt Whitney is not the time to test it out for the first time.
 Have extra batteries ready in a convenient place in your pack.
 You don’t want to fumble for them if your headlamp dies.

 - Plan for bad conditions at the summit, even if the forecast looks okay.
 Alpine weather is volatile and changeable.
 At the very least, it should be much cooler and windy up there.
 Long pants, gloves, a winter hat, a good shell, and light down jacket are usually enough for the summer.
 If it’s chilly, you will need the extra layers when you hit Trail Crest.

 - Bring plenty of food.
-I tried to down a ProBar every 1.5-2 hours, even though the altitude had sapped my appetite.
-I also brought some gels that went down pretty easy at the higher altitudes.
+I try to down a ProBar every 1.5-2 hours, even though the altitude usually saps my appetite.
+I also bring some energy gels that go down easier at higher altitudes.
 If you don’t eat, hunger can cause some AMS-like symptoms, such as dizziness and fatigue.
 So just force yourself to eat regularly and take hunger out of the AMS equation.

-- I go through about 6 liters of water on a day hike.
-I made sure I’m well hydrated – I don’t want dehydration to be a reason that I get AMS.
+- I go through about 6 liters of water on a day hike to the summit.
+I make sure I’m well hydrated before I start too, again, to prevent the onset of AMS.
 Drinking frequently is an easy way to put the odds in your favor.
 There are plenty of places to refill on water.
 Some people don’t filter the water, some people do.
 Filter it to be safe.
-I brought a 3 liter bladder in my daypack, and then two 1.5L bottles of water.
-I usually bring the 1.5L bottles in case another hiker is in bad shape – the bottle is easy to just hand off.
+I bring a 3 liter bladder in my daypack and refill it a couple of times on my hike.

 - If you’re hiking Whitney, there can be snow on the trail.
 Ask the rangers what the conditions are and if you need micro-spikes.
-Sometimes the cables section has snow and ice into July.
+Trekking poles come in handy when there’s snow too.

 - Get a good paper map of Mt Whitney and study it in the weeks before the hike.